R3Conclave/conclave-samples/conclave-cloud-auction/frontend/README.md

-# Conclave Pass Frontend- Password Manager implemented using Conclave Cloud
+# Conclave Auction Frontend using Conclave Cloud

 This project implements a frontend using Angular to demonstrate how a web-browser application can directly access services in Conclave Cloud.